Traditional Degree Program

 - Fifty-two credit hours (required for graduation)

-For required core and distribution courses, please see URP General Curriculum Requirements.
+For required core and distribution courses, please see MURP Plan of Study.

-Our MURP degree is fully accredited by the Planning Accreditation Board (PAB) – the highest level of recognition for graduate planning programs.
-The curriculum structure is similar to that found in other outstanding graduate planning programs.
-While we strive for similar levels of quality in all of our courses, our program’s major distinction is its emphasis on Environmental Planning, Land Use and Transportation, Housing and Community Development, Economic Development, Information Technologies for Planning, and Urban Design.
+Our traditional MURP degree program is fully accredited by the Planning Accreditation Board (PAB) – the highest level of recognition for graduate planning programs.
+In addition to a curriculum rooted in the foundations of urban and regional planning, our program offers specialized coursework in Environmental Planning, Land Use and Transportation, Housing and Community Development, Economic Development, Information Technologies for Planning, and Urban Design.

-To educate professional planners, we emphasize a variety of learning experiences.
+To educate tomorrow’s professional planners, we emphasize a variety of learning experiences.
 These include traditional seminar/lecture courses, studio experiences working on applied problems in team situations, a student internship to gain practical experience in the field, and individual research work involving a thesis.
-Students are also encouraged to take part in the civic life of the city and county.
+Students are also encouraged to take part in the rich civic life offered by our host community, Gainesville/Alachua County.